Humber Freeport

 Humber Freeport builds on the region's existing strengths in renewable energy, clean growth, and advanced manufacturing, offering excellent connectivity to the UK's manufacturing supply chain.

-- Hull East centred on the Saltend Chemical Park
+- Hull East centred on the Saltend Chemical Park, with large areas of development land across a wide range of strategic port locations

-- Goole, adjacent to the Siemens Mobility rail plant
+- Goole, adjacent to the Siemens Mobility rail plant, offering an innovation hub at the centre of the rail industry supply chain

 Sector and market opportunity

-Development of green energy and the support for the offshore wind industry are the core development opportunities for the Humber.
+Development of green energy and support for the offshore wind industry are the core development opportunities for the Humber.
 The Humber also has significant strengths, capabilities, and assets across a broad spectrum of chemicals manufacturing and processing.
-Opportunities are also available in the supply of solutions and technologies to the growing green transport sector and decarbonisation, including of the UK rail network.
-The region has a strong advanced manufacturing base as well as an extensive logistics sector providing opportunities for the supply chain and distribution.
+Opportunities are also available in the supply of decarbonisation solutions and technologies to the growing green transport sector, including of the UK rail network.
+The region has a strong advanced manufacturing base as well as an extensive logistics sector, providing supply chain and distribution opportunities.

 Growth prospects